usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The verifier has either symmetric or asymmetric cryptographic keys corresponding to each authenticator.
 While both types of keys SHALL be protected against modification, symmetric keys SHALL additionally be protected against unauthorized disclosure.

-The challenge nonce SHALL be at least 64 bits in length, and SHALL either be unique over the lifetime of the authenticator or statistically unique (i.e., generated using an approved random bit generator [[SP 800-90Ar1]](#SP800-90Ar1)).
+The challenge nonce SHALL be at least 64 bits in length, and SHALL either be unique over the authenticator's lifetime or statistically unique (i.e., generated using an approved random bit generator [[SP 800-90Ar1]](#SP800-90Ar1)).
 The verification operation SHALL use approved cryptography.

 #### <a name="mfcs"></a> 5.1.8 Multi-factor Cryptographic Software